Who Will China Feed?

 Changing consumption patterns will play an important role in China’s future agricultural trade.
 As Chinese consumers diversify their diets, aggregate consumption of traditional food grains, such as rice and wheat, is flat or declining.
 Some land historically used to grow food grains is being shifted to feed grains to support the growing livestock sector.
 Finally, China’s fruit and vegetable production will continue to grow and, over time, food safety issues will likely be resolved.
 However, a large share of the increases in the production of these products will be consumed by China’s own large and increasingly wealthy population.

-Demand for Food Quantity and Quality in China, by Fred Gale, USDA, Economic Research Service, January 2007
+Demand for Food Quantity and Quality in China, by Fred Gale and Kuo Huang, USDA, Economic Research Service, January 2007

 The Ongoing Reform of Land Tenure Policies in China, Econmic Research Service, September 2002, in Agricultural Outlook.